 What is Zcash Crosslink?
 The Upgrade That Changes Everything

-Zcash is transitioning from Proof of Work to Proof of Stake with the Crosslink upgrade.
+Zcash is transitioning to a hybrid Proof of Stake model with the Crosslink upgrade.
 Here's what it means for ZEC holders.

 What is Zcash Crosslink?
 The Upgrade That Changes Everything

-Zcash is undergoing its most significant protocol upgrade since launch.
-Known as Crosslink, this upgrade introduces a hybrid Proof-of-Stake (PoS) layer on top of the existing Proof-of-Work (PoW) chain, fundamentally changing how the network reaches consensus and how ZEC holders can participate in securing the network.
+Zcash is undergoing its most significant protocol evolution since launch.
+The Crosslink upgrade introduces a hybrid Proof-of-Stake (PoS) layer that fundamentally changes how the network reaches consensus and how ZEC holders participate in securing it.
+With a circulating supply of approximately 16,643,214 ZEC and growing institutional interest, the stakes for this transition have never been higher.

 How Crosslink Works: A Hybrid Approach

-Unlike Ethereum's full transition from PoW to PoS, Zcash is taking a different path.
+Unlike Ethereum's full abandonment of Proof-of-Work, Zcash is taking a superior path.
 Crosslink does not eliminate mining.
-Instead, it adds a finality gadget that runs in parallel with the existing PoW chain.
+Instead, it layers a finality gadget—often called the Trailing Finality Layer—on top of the existing PoW chain.

 Here is how the two layers interact:

-• PoW layer: Miners continue to produce blocks, validate transactions, and maintain the chain exactly as they do today.
-All economic activity stays on this layer.
+- PoW layer: Miners continue to produce blocks and validate transactions exactly as they do today.
+The chain's economic activity remains anchored here.

-• PoS finality layer: Validators who stake ZEC provide an additional confirmation mechanism.
+- PoS finality layer: Validators who stake ZEC provide an additional, irreversible confirmation mechanism.
 Once the finality gadget approves a block, it cannot be reversed or reorganized.

 Why Crosslink Matters for ZEC Holders